no-gravity/TwitterToNitter/README.md

 - 2: Edit the Bookmark and replace the URL with the "javascript:h=[...]" line above, including the "javascript:", upt to the final ";".
 - 3: It works :) Every time you click the bookmark, it will select a random Nitter instance to show the current tweet.

-You can try it right now on the tweet that announced it:
+You can try it right now on the tweet in which I announced it:

 https://twitter.com/marekgibney/status/1573310551610265602